angarsky/diveintopython/learn/classes/import.md

 # obj = MyUtils()
 ```

-Note that in both examples, after importing the class, we can create an instance of it by calling the constructor with parentheses.
+After importing the class, we can create an instance of it by calling the constructor with parentheses.